photon-platform/.photon/README.md

 # `photon ✴ CONFIG`

-.dotfiles for the `photon ✴ PLATFORM`
+Configuration files for the photon PLATFORM - bash scripts and dotfiles, atom editor configuration, file sync, git helpers

 You can view a demo of the starter site at https://starter.photon-platform.net